seancvr/terraform_linode_basic/README.md

 | TF_VAR_ssh_public_key   | `SSH public key for authentication to the Linode instance` |
 | TF_VAR_root_password    | `Randomly generated root password` |

-In order to keep secrets out of .tf files, they are set as environment variables.
-Prefixing the environemt variables with TF_VAR_ allows terraform to automatically assign them the corresponding variables declared in variables.tf. e.g. TF_VAR_linode_API_token is assigned to the variable with the name "linode_API_token".
+To avoid hardcoding secrets into Terraform configuration files, they are set as environment variables.
+Prefixing the environment variables with **TF_VAR_** allows Terraform to automatically assign them to the corresponding variables declared in **variables.tf**.

+e.g. **TF_VAR_linode_API_token** is assigned to the variable with the name **linode_API_token**.

 ### Initialize Terraform configuration and deploy resources
 Terraform specifies a core workflow for initializing and deploying resources using the CLI.

 First run the **init** command.
-This configures the backend, installs providers and providers and modules,  and creates the terraform.lock.hcl version lockfile.
+This configures the backend, installs providers and modules,  and creates the **terraform.lock.hcl** version lockfile.

 ```
 terraform init
 ```

-This is optional but I like the **fmt** command to tidy up the format of my configuration files.
+Optional but useful is the **fmt** command, which cleans up the format of the configuration files.
 ```
 terraform fmt
 ```

 Also optional but useful is the **validate** command.
-This command checks whether the configuration is syntactically valid and internally consistent, before terraform reaches out to any external provider API's.
+This command checks whether the configuration is syntactically valid and internally consistent, before Terraform reaches out to any external provider API's.
 ```
-terrafrom validate
+terraform validate
 ```

 The next required command is **plan**.
 This creates an execution plan to deploy your specified resources, and lets you preview the changes that Terraform plans to make to your infrastructure.